Property Moose Review

 - You own shares in property via an SPV company

-- Most property owned outright; no mortgages
+- Most properties owned outright; no mortgages

 - Diverse property locations

 - Dividend yields can vary widely by property

 - Some properties have performed poorly because of tenant issues and vacancies

 - No secondary market for buying and selling

 Property Moose is an equity site rather than a traditional peer to peer lending site.
 Investors own shares in properties that are held for a period of two to three years.
 Investors receive a share in any monthly rents which are paid as dividends and also receive a share of any net profits if the property is sold.
 Property Moose is now offering loan notes rather than property shares.

 I’ve felt some of the RCIS valuations on previous property offerings property valuations were overly optimistic, so due diligence was key.
 The secondary market for buying and selling property shares was removed on February 28th, 2018.
 Property Moose is a long-term investment and even though you’re investing in property and loans, and there are risks involved.